pudo/pudo.org/blog/_posts/2013-08-08-regenesis.md

 been doing on [treasury.io](http://treasury.io/), a convenient data source with a ScraperWiki-based SQL query endpoint and client bindings for a variety of languages.

+ReGENESIS is powered by a collection of Python scripts [available on GitHub](https://github.com/pudo/regenesis).
+The scripts will first scrape bulk data exports from the official site and store them locally.
+These are then processed and loaded into a database, retaining a rich set of metadata as well as the actual observations.
+Then, the database contents are dumped to CSV file extracts, two for each dataset:

+* A *researcher's version* with human-readable column names that make it easy to use in a spreadsheet program for manual analysis.
+* A *raw version* with more detail and machine-friendly column names, easier to parse for further processing.

+Finally, Flask helps render a simple user interface to flat files to represent the metadata.
+Finally, the entire site is uploaded to Amazon S3 so that no server is required to serve any of the content.
+This makes ReGENESIS easy to maintain, all I need to do is run the extractors once a week to make sure that we're offering the latest data.

 <div class="captioned">
     <img src="http://blog.nerdular.com/wp-content/uploads/2013/05/key_art_regenesis.jpg" class="img-responsive">
     <div class="caption">
         Not really related, but that TV show was a lot of fun.
     </div>
 </div>

-ReGENESIS is powered by a collection of Python scripts [available on GitHub](https://github.com/pudo/regenesis).
-The scripts will first scrape bulk data exports from the official site and store them locally.
-These are then processed and loaded into a database, retaining a rich set of metadata as well as the actual observations.
-Then, the database contents are dumped to the published file extracts and Flask is used to render a simple user interface to flat files to represent the metadata.
-Finally, the entire site is uploaded to Amazon S3 so that no server is required to serve any of the content.

-This makes ReGENESIS easy to maintain, all I need to do is run the extractors once a week to make sure that we're offering the latest data.

 ### Whats next?